North of 36: Plot

-As described in a review in a film magazine, Sim Rudabaugh (Beery), ex-outlaw and Treasurer of Texas in the early days, plots to corner the script which represents the rich cattle lands.
-He particularly covets the last great ranch, owned by Taisie Lockhart (Wilson).
+As described in a review in a film magazine, Sim Rudabaugh, ex-outlaw and Treasurer of Texas in the early days, plots to corner the script which represents the rich cattle lands.
+He particularly covets the last great ranch, owned by Taisie Lockhart.
 Taisie has not the money to pay her riders, but they refuse to be discharged.
-There comes Dan McMasters (Holt), whose father was an old friend of Lockhart's.
+There comes Dan McMasters, whose father was an old friend of Lockhart's.
 He brings word that the railroad has been pushed through to Abilene.
 If they can get their cattle to the railhead, they can realize upon their potential riches — but it is a thousand miles across Indian country.
 Taisie decides to take the chance.
 Dan offers his escort, but circumstances raise the suspicion he and not Rudabaugh is trying to get Taisie's land-script.
 He is driven off and joins up with Rudabaugh, to spy upon his plans and foil his evil devices.
-During a night attack the cattle are stampeded but are stopped by the cowmen, headed by Jim Nabours (Torrence), the foreman, and at last reach Abilene, where their arrival is made a gala event.
+During a night attack the cattle are stampeded but are stopped by the cowmen, headed by Jim Nabours, the foreman, and at last reach Abilene, where their arrival is made a gala event.
 Dan wins Taisie, Sim is given to the Comanche chief, whose wives he has slain, and Jim attains the longed for dignity of a boiled shirt.